aws-samples/serverless-async-messaging-gateway/README.md

    `export ID_TOKEN="<the ID token from step 2>"`

-   `node bin/msg.mjs send-message "Serverless is cool!" -w 20`
+   `node bin/msg.mjs send-message "Serverless is cool\!" -w 20`

 5. Stop the WebSocket connection created at step 3.